Dffarhn/NashoAppBackend/README.md

 {
     "status": "error",
     "statusCode": 400,
-    "message": "Your Data Not Valid",
+    "message": "Passwords do not match",
-    "data": "Passwords do not match"
+    "data": "Your Data Not Valid"
 }
 ```
 *Password Kosong*